blockchainsllc/in3-docs/docs/api-c.md

 in3_verifier_t* in3_get_verifier(in3_chain_type_t type);
 ```

-returns the verifier for the given chainType
+Returns the verifier for the given chain type.

 arguments:
 ```eval_rst